Holo-(acyl-carrier-protein) synthase

-This enzyme belongs to the family of transferases, specifically those transferring non-standard substituted phosphate groups.
-It is also known as 4'-phosphopantetheinyl transferase after the group it transfers.
+This enzyme belongs to the family of transferases, specifically those transferring non-standard substituted phosphate groups, and more specifically to the 4'-phosphopantetheinyl transferases (PPTases) named after the group they transfer.

+In mammals, this activity is performed by the PPTase, aminoadipate-semialdehyde dehydrogenase-phosphopantetheinyl transferase (AASDHPPT), which acts in both the cytosol and mitochondria.
+It acts on all substrates with an acyl carrier protein domain, which includes not only the "type II" mitochondrial ACP (NDUFAB1), but also the ACP part in "type I" proteins AASDH, ALDH1L1, ALDH1L2, and FASN.
+It also processes DHRS2, which does not have an ACP domain.

 Function

 All ACPS enzymes known so far are evolutionally related to each other in a single superfamily of proteins.
 It transfers a 4'-phosphopantetheine (4'-PP) moiety from coenzyme A (CoA) to an invariant serine in an acyl carrier protein (ACP), a small protein responsible for acyl group activation in fatty acid biosynthesis.
 This post-translational modification renders holo-ACP capable of acyl group activation via thioesterification of the cysteamine thiol of 4'-PP. This superfamily consists of two subtypes: the trimeric ACPS type such as E. coli ACPS and the monomeric Sfp (PCP-synthesizing) type such as B. subtilis SFP.
 Structures from both families are now known.
 The active site accommodates a magnesium ion.
 The most highly conserved regions of the protein are involved in binding the magnesium ion.